Yuli Gurriel Player Props: Marlins vs. Athletics

-Yuli Gurriel -- hitting .351 in his past 10 games -- will be in action for the Miami Marlins against the Oakland Athletics, with Shintaro Fujinami on the mound, on June 2 at 6:40 PM ET.
+Yuli Gurriel and his .455 on-base percentage over his past 10 games (117 points higher than his season-long percentage), will be in action for the Miami Marlins against the Oakland Athletics and Luis Medina on June 3 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Yuli Gurriel Game Info & Props vs. the Athletics